professorpasqua-byte/whatsapp-intelligent-business-assistant./README.md

+## ⭐ Support the Project

+If you find this WhatsApp AI Assistant useful:

+- ⭐ Star this repository
+- 🍴 Fork it if you want your own copy
+- 🐛 Report bugs or suggest features
+- 🔗 Share the project with other developers

+Your support helps the project grow!

 # 🤖 WhatsApp AI Assistant & Moderation Bot

 A powerful, feature-rich WhatsApp personal assistant and group moderation bot built with **Node.js, Baileys, and Termux**.